kedacore/keda-docs/content/docs/2.4/scalers/azure-storage-blob.md

 - `connectionFromEnv` - Name of the environment variable your deployment uses to get the connection string.
 - `blobPrefix` - Prefix for the Blob.
 Use this to specifiy sub path for the blobs if required. (default: `""`)
 - `blobDelimiter` - Delimiter for identifying the blob prefix. (default: `/`)
+- `cloud` - Name of the cloud environment that the blob belongs to.
+Must be a known Azure cloud environment, or `Private` for Azure Stack Hub or Air Gapped clouds. (valid values: `AzurePublicCloud`, `AzureUSGovernmentCloud`, `AzureChinaCloud`, `AzureGermanCloud`, `Private`; default: `AzurePublicCloud`)

+When `cloud` is set to `Private`, the `endpointSuffix` parameter is required.
+Otherwise, it is automatically generated based on the cloud environment. `endpointSuffix` represents the storage blob endpoint suffix of the cloud environment that the blob belongs to, e.g. `blob.core.cloudapi.de` for `AzureGermanCloud`.

 You can also optionally assign a name to the metric using the `metricName` value.
 If not specified, the `metricName` will be generated automatically based on of the `blobContainerName`, `blobPrefix` and `blobDelimiter`.
 For example: **azure-blob-functions-blob-myprefix-example**.
 If using more than one trigger it is required that all `metricName`(s) be unique.
 The value will be prefixed with `azure-blob-`.